5G decoded: Here's how to tell real 5G from the marketing fluff

 AT&T is the worst offender, with three flavors: 5GE, 5G and 5G Plus.

-5GE, short for 5G Evolution, isn't actually 5G, so no, your iPhone 11, Galaxy S10 or Pixel 4 that shows 5GE isn't compatible with the new next-generation network.
+5GE, short for 5G Evolution, isn't actually 5G, so no, your iPhone 11 ($660 at Amazon), Galaxy S10 or Pixel 4 that shows 5GE isn't compatible with the new next-generation network.

 The regular "5G," meanwhile, is real 5G but only on the midband and low-band flavors.
 The use of "5G Plus" will be for the carriers' millimeter-wave service.